Vacancy – loss of income when a tenant is not living there

 PMI – Private mortgage Insurance, a fee you are charged by the bank by using a low money down program.

 3.5% Down FHA Loan – An owner-occupied loan that only requires a 3.5% down payment.
 You can use this loan at any time as long as you only have one at a time.
-You are charged PMI ($75 for every $100k you finance, making your monthly payment $575 for every $100k you finance) every month for the life of the loan.
+You are charged PMI ($75 for every $100k you finance, making your monthly payment $520 for every $100k you finance) every month for the life of the loan.
 To get rid of PMI you must refinance the loan when you have 20% equity in it.
 You are also charged an upfront fee of 1.75% of the total loan amount and this is typically added to the loan balance when you purchase the home.
 FHA has its own loan limits which are about $80k-$100k less than a conventional loan.
+If it is 3 or 4 units it must pass the “self sufficiency test” which is that 75%of current rents must cover the mortgage payment.
+If the tenants are in long term leases we have to use that rent.
+If they are month to month or the unit is vacant we can use market rents.

 203k Loan – A rehab loan under the FHA program that allows you to put 3.5% down on the purchase price + rehab costs of a property.
 If a property is $200k and needs $200k of work your down payment would be 3.5% of $400k.
 All other FHA loan terms apply.

 20% Down Conventional – An owner-occupied loan that requires 20% down payment.
 You can use this loan anytime and can have up to 10 per person.
-There is no PMI, no upfront fees, and no restrictions on what property you purchase.
+There is no PMI, no upfront fees, and no restrictions on what property you purchase (Your monthly payment will be $450 for every $100k you finance) .

 DTI / Debt to Income Ratio – What the bank uses to determine how much house you can afford.
 Take your household income before taxes and divide that by 12, this is your monthly household income.
 Multiple that by 45% and this is the maximum amount the bank will allow for your payments.
 Write down all of your monthly bills that would appear on your credit (student loan, car loans, credit card minimum payments.
 Not things like auto insurance, groceries, cell phone bills.
 Pull your free credit report with creditkarma.com if you need to – just don’t pay attention to the score they give you, that is a different scoring system then the ones banks use) Subtract your monthly bills from the 45% of your monthly income, this is the maximum PITI payment you can have.
 Example – You make $120k a year before taxes / $10k a month.
 Your max monthly payments are $4,500 a month (45% of your monthly gross).
 Your car payment is $200 a month and your student loans are $300, that means your max PITI is $4000 a month.